 How to use the charts

-To download images and view/extract data tables click on the menu button located at the top right corner.
+To download images and/or view/extract data tables, click on the menu button located at the top right corner of each chart.

 1. Areas approved or refused for clearing (by agency)

-This chart shows the amount of clearing (in hectares) approved or not approved through clearing permit applications since the commencement of the EP Act clearing provisions in 2004.
-The data can be broken down into clearing permit applications assessed by each agency (our department or DMIRS).
+Show moreChart 1 shows the amount of clearing (in hectares) approved or not approved through clearing permit applications since the commencement of the EP Act clearing provisions in 2004.
+The data can be broken down into clearing permit applications assessed by either the Department of Water and Environmental Regulation (DWER) or the Department of Mines, Petroleum and Exploration (DMPE).

 2. Areas approved for clearing (by industry group)